owenpkent/Project-good-boy/README.md

 ---

 ### Maintainance
 This dispenser must be cleaned regularly.
 To clean, wipe down with a damp paper towel or food-safe cleaner.
-The parts can be submerged for a deeper clean as long as all electronics are disconnected.
+The parts can be submerged for a deeper clean as long as all electronics are disconnected including the motor and sensors.

 ---